semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Operations

-The following list briefly describes the `sem` operations:
+The following list briefly describes all `sem` operations:

 * *connect*: The `connect` command is used for connecting to an organization for the first time.
 * *context*: The `context` command is used for switching organizations.
 * *create*: The `create` command is used for creating new resources.
 * *delete*: The `delete` command is used for deleting existing resources.
-* *get*: The `get` command is used for getting a list of items for an existing type of resource as well as for getting analytic information about specific resources.
+* *get*: The `get` command is used for getting a list of items for an existing type of resource as well as getting analytic information about specific resources.
 * *edit*: The `edit` command is used for editing existing `secrets` and `dashboards` using your favorite text editor.
-* *apply*: The `apply` command is used for updating existing `secrets` and `dashborads` using a `secret` or a `dashaboard` YAML file.
+* *apply*: The `apply` command is used for updating existing `secrets` and `dashborads` using a `secret` or a `dashaboard` YAML file and requires the use of the `-f` flag.
 * *help*: The `help` command is used for getting help about `sem` or an existing `sem` command.
 * *init*: The `init` command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time and creating a new project.